backstage/backstage/docs/auth/keycloak/provider.md

 description: Adding Keycloak as an authentication provider in Backstage
 ---

-The Backstage `core-plugin-api` package comes with an Auth0 authentication provider that can authenticate users using OAuth.
+The Backstage `core-plugin-api` package comes with an Keycloak authentication provider that can authenticate users using OAuth.

 ## Create a Keycloak realm